strubleca/tidy-uci-har/CodeBook.md

 ## Variables
 These are the variable descriptions for the columns in `tidy_UCI_HAR_Dataset.txt`.
 R types for the columns are used to describe the data type for each column.
+All measurement variables are aggregations by the mean of the original data columns.
+As stated in the "Preprocessing By Original Authors" section above, the units are not immediately apparent.

 * `Subject` - Type: __`integer`__ - Description: The subject ID for the
 observations.